jordanjambazov/resume/resume.md

     Co-founder, 2013 - now

-    -  Design of low and high level software
+    -  Design of low and high-level software
     -  Integration of high-level and embedded software
-    -  Project management
+    -  Management of projects

 *   **Antelope Audio**